 Progress quickly to next level if you know the answers

 Aus-CDEP is based on national diabetes competency frameworks that have been translated into a non-traditional online learning program through Cambridge University Health Partners.
-It supports health professionals to assess and demonstrate their knowledge and know-how in diabetes management and quickly assesses gaps in knowledge.
-Information and learning is provided to help fill the gaps in knowledge.
+It supports health professionals to assess and demonstrate their 'knowledge' and 'know-how' in diabetes management and quickly assesses gaps in knowledge.